-The City of Corner Brook, Newfoundland has a population of approximately 20,000.
-It is a vital community that provides an important link to the west coast of Newfoundland.
-The city originally tendered a traditional Design/Bid/Build construction contract for a new 30 MLD green field WTP, however, when that tender came in well over budget the project was cancelled.
+The City of Corner Brook, with its population of approximately 20,000, is a vital community that provides an important link to the west coast of Newfoundland.
+The city originally tendered a traditional Design/Bid/Build construction contract for a new 30 MLD green field water treatment plant.
+However, when that tender came in well over budget, the project was cancelled.
 The City then decided to follow a Design/Build process with the goal of reducing overall capital costs.

 Our firm was retained by Pomerleau to lead the development of an innovative design concept that would compete against two other Design/Build teams.
 The Pomerleau/JLR team was eventually selected to implement a concept that cost millions of dollars less than the original Design/Bid/Build project.
 Upon award of the project, we continued to work with the contractors, City, and agents in the development of additional design details, including 100% completion drawings and technical specifications.
 Pilot testing of the treatment process was undertaken, then construction of the new plant was initiated and completed within two years.